 I’d like to take this opportunity to thank Angelina Jolie.
 No, not for being multi-talented, charitable, and ridiculously attractive, but instead for publishing her op-ed piece in The New York Times.
 Because of Angelina’s 2013 article, “My Medical Choice,” I no longer have to explain in great depth why I’m choosing to have a double mastectomy and reconstruction, despite not being diagnosed with breast cancer.

 My genetic cards were laid on the table in 2006.
-Along with my brown hair, blue eyes and tendency to freckle, my mother also passed along the BRCA gene, just as Angelina’s mother passed it on to her.
+Along with my brown hair, green eyes and tendency to freckle, my mother also passed along the BRCA gene, just as Angelina’s mother passed it on to her.
 With this mutation, I have approximately an 85% chance of developing breast cancer and a 25% chance of developing ovarian cancer in my lifetime.

 Regretfully, the identification as BRCA positive surfaced as a result of my mother’s diagnosis of stage three ovarian cancer.
 The diagnosis, though horrendous, wasn’t shocking news.
 Since my mother lost two older sisters, one to breast cancer and the other to ovarian cancer, a Duke University geneticist identified us as likely carriers of the BRCA gene.
 A blood sample would confirm or deny his suspicions.

 Instead of taking the genetic test, my mother refused.
 She didn’t want to live with that knowledge.
 Her choice was a gamble—one she lost.
 Had she taken the test then she would have known she was BRCA positive.
 Preventative measures could have been taken.
 She could’ve had her ovaries removed and a double mastectomy.
 This would’ve drastically reduced her chances of developing breast and ovarian cancer, and she might still be alive today.